MaciejSantkiewicz/Idle_game_concept_python3/README.md

 # Idle_game_concet_python3

--game has no goal, it's just a concept-

-Lunch the game.py file in the Terminal
+-the game goal is to collect as much coins as possible, it's just a concept- Lunch the game.py file in the Terminal

 ---------------------------------